awsdocs/aws-lambda-developer-guide/doc_source/services-config.md

 }
 ```

-For more information, see [Evaluating Resources With AWS Config Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config.html)\.
+For more information, see [Evaluating resources with AWS Config rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config.html)\.